malvavisc0/meshweave/docs/style-guide.md

 - Headline: keep aria-live="polite" on the paragraph; numbers update unobtrusively.
 - Links: aria-label derived from the same computed display title shown visually.
 - Maintain 44px tap targets on mobile for action buttons within cards (use .btn and .btn-sm appropriately).

+6) Contrast guardrails (AA)
+- Primary buttons: white text on `--brand` and `--brand-hover` passes AA for normal text.
+- Links: `--accent` on white/soft backgrounds meets AA at 13–16px; use `--accent-ink` in dense contexts or on tinted surfaces.
+- Selected chips/rows: text `--brand-ink` on `--brand-weak` and `--accent-ink` on `--accent-weak` for comfortable readability.